joshuakellyeng/joshuakellyeng/README.md

-I've built 3 consumer applications, pinned below.
+Here are my 3 main projects: